 Updated COVID vaccines are coming soon targeting recent omicron strains

-The Food and Drug Administration is expected to green light new COVID-19 vaccines any day now to help people protect themselves from the latest strains of the virus.
+The Food and Drug Administration Thursday gave the green light to two updated COVID-19 vaccines to help people protect themselves from the latest strains of the virus.

 The new COVID vaccines are designed to keep the shots up to date with the virus, which keeps evolving to evade our immune systems.

-“The new formulations cover the variants that have been circulating more recently,” Dr. Peter Marks, who runs the FDA Center for Biologics Evaluation and Research, tells NPR.
-“So the hope is that the closer we match the strain, the better protection one will have, and perhaps the longer the protection we’ll have.”
+"Vaccination continues to be the cornerstone of COVID-19 prevention," said Dr. Peter Marks, director of the FDA's Center for Biologics Evaluation and Research in a statement announcing the decision.
+"These updated vaccines meet the agency's rigorous, scientific standards for safety, effectiveness, and manufacturing quality.
+Given waning immunity of the population from previous exposure to the virus and from prior vaccination, we strongly encourage those who are eligible to consider receiving an updated COVID-19 vaccine to provide better protection against currently circulating variants."

-The Pfizer-BioNTech and Moderna mRNA vaccines expected to get the go-ahead this week target the KP.2 variant.
-The Novavax vaccine, which is based on an older technology, targets an earlier strain called JN.1.
+The Pfizer-BioNTech and Moderna mRNA vaccines that got the go-ahead on Thursday target the KP.2 variant.
+The Novavax vaccine, which is based on an older technology, targets an earlier strain called JN.1 and is expected to get the FDA's stamp of approval soon too.

 An imperfect vaccine can still provide protection